 2. Avoid Major Triggers

 Just because a person completes a rehab program does not mean that they are “cured.”
-While it may not always be the case, setbacks and relapse can happen.
+While it may not always be the case, setbacks and relapses can happen.
 But, the best way to support a recovering addict is to make sure their home environment is free from triggers that could encourage them to relapse.
 They need to learn how to trust people again, and this will happen when they are in an environment where they are cared for.
 The best way to do this is to provide them with a drug and alcohol-free environment to help them continue to fight and overcome the urges their addiction causes.

 If you are a recovering addict, surround yourself with people who will encourage your successes, not people who will tempt you to fall back into your old patterns.
 This may mean leaving your old roommates and finding a new home.
 It may mean avoiding places you used to go to a party and drink.
 Decide what you need and make sure to express those needs to your support system.